fmuia/GWplots/readme.md

 - Annotations on the plot that provide additional information.
 - Customizable plot ranges and dimensions through interactive sliders.

+## Still to be checked

+- Make sure that we use a consistent definition of characteristic strain h for the data

 ### Planned Features

 1. **Customization of Annotation Positions and Styles**: Enhance the flexibility in positioning and styling annotations on the plot to cater to various presentation needs.